cverluise/PatCit/README.md

 [patcit-zenodo]:https://zenodo.org/record/3710994
 [bq-quickstart]:https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui

-📍 **Find** - The patCit dataset is available on [BigQuery][patcit-bq] in an interactive enbironment.
+📍 **Find** - The patCit dataset is available on [BigQuery][patcit-bq] in an interactive environment.
 For those who have a smattering of SQL, this is the perfect place to explore the data.
 It can also be downloaded on [Zenodo][patcit-zenodo].

 > 👨‍🎓 If you are new to BigQuery and want to learn the basics of Google BigQuery (GBQ), you can take the GBQ [Quickstart][bq-quickstart].
 This should not take more than 2 minutes and might help a lot !

-📖 **Access** - We maintain a detailed documetation on how to access the data once you have found them on BigQuery or Zenodo.
+📖 **Access** - We maintain a detailed documentation on how to access the data once you have found them on BigQuery or Zenodo.
 See usage notes on the patCit [documentation website][patcit-website].

 🔀 **Interoperate** - Interoperability is at the core of patCit ambition.
 We take care to extract unique identifiers whenever it is possible to enable data enrichment for domain specific high quality databases.
 This includes the DOI, PMID and PMCID for bibliographical references, the Technical Doc Number for standards, the Accession Number for Genetic databases, the publication number for PATSTAT and Claims, etc. See specific table for more details.